CHURCH SOCIAL MEDIA GUIDELINES

 To be a living document to reflect current needs of St. Paul's United Methodist Church.
 To help facilitate safe spaces for conversation, community and dialogue within St. Paul's United Methodist Church on social media outlets, the following policy will be observed in the management of user-generated content submitted to St. Paul's United Methodist Church social media platforms.
 These include accounts or websites that are managed or moderated by staff.
 Such platforms include, but are not limited to:

-Websites managed and moderated by St. Paul's United Methodist Church.
+Websites and Social Media Profiles managed and moderated by St. Paul's United Methodist Church.

 This policy provides guidelines for employees and/or volunteers to follow when they use social media tools on behalf of St. Paul's United Methodist Church, or when St. Paul's United Methodist Church becomes part of a social media dialogue.